2600hz/monster-ui/docs/tutorial.md

 ### Adding your app to the app store
 This is more complicated than it should be for now, but you can find how to add your app to the database [here](https://github.com/2600hz/monster-ui/blob/master/docs/appstore.md).

+Very important, in this example we added your demo folder to a %MAIN_DIR%/monster-modules folder.
+You need to have this path in the source_url key of your app document, to point to #MAIN_DIR/monster-modules/demo/.

 Once you added your app to the app store, and can see it in the Monster-UI, it's time to finish the example and change this app so it actually does something useful!

 ### Finishing the example